umee-network/umee.cc/content/pages/jobs.md

 **How to Apply:**

-- Please send an email to hr@umee.cc and tell us about yourself, your work experience, your top areas of interest and your favorite crypto project
+Please send an email to hr@umee.cc and tell us about yourself, your work experience, your top areas of interest and your favorite crypto project.

 </details>

 ## Engineering

 <details>
-<summary>Technical Writer </summary>
+<summary>Technical Writer</summary>

 We’re looking for a candidate who thrives in a fast-paced, diverse environment.
 The right candidate will have exceptional learning abilities, adapt to fast paced environments, possess uncompromising attention to detail, and have great communication skills.
 The Technical Writer will act as the bridge between our core dev team and the open source dev community.
 You are expected to produce top quality technical documentation.